AlnOo/AllanPortifolio/CONTRIBUTING.md

 If you encounter any bugs or issues, please submit a detailed bug report, including steps to reproduce and any relevant information.
 You can also search for existing issues and contribute to their resolution.

 Community Feedback:
 We value feedback and suggestions from the community.
-Join our discussion forums, participate in conversations, and share your ideas for improving the project.
+Join the discussion forums, participate in conversations, and share your ideas for improving the project.

 Thank you for your contributions and for helping make this project better!